Sports Safety

 The importance of hydration

 Sweat lost during sports must be replaced with equal amounts of fluids each hour of intense sports activity.
 Your child should drink fluids before, during, and after each practice or game.
-To avoid stomach cramps from drinking large amounts of fluids at once, drink about 1 cup of water (or a type of sports drink) every 15 to 20 minutes.
+To prevent stomach cramps from drinking large amounts of fluids at once, drink about 1 cup of water (or a type of sports drink) every 15 to 20 minutes.
 Don't drink beverages with carbonation and caffeine.

 The following are the most common symptoms of dehydration: